ctcolwyn/colwyn.net/content/e/notes.md

 - "Being foxed" once meant "being drunk"
 - The principle that to create good products you must imagine what you yourself want that does not yet exist.
 - From my Sam Harris book review: "The recommendation is dead, and we have killed it"
+- Me, below, in "How I Am to Work" section: "Also I should record my chosen productivity & archiving tools somewhere on Colwyn.net."

 ## How I Am to Work

 Various thoughts about _Deep Work_ by Cal Newport.
 Should go through highlights and distill them.
 At the least:
 - Need to reconsider how the work day is structured. _In lieu of having a trained, available product manager, I must manage my own backlog with just as much care and attention._ Consider, for instance, the situation on 16 Dec 2020, at which time I had five tickets groomed and ready for work.
 Two of them related to each other in a manner that would've been invisible without proper attention to the backlog, so it made sense to tackle them in parallel.
 This is the sort of high-level optimization that is possible with a decent backlog.
 - Thus it likely makes sense to schedule specific time for working on the backlog in addition to doing development work.
 This is chiefly my responsibility, as (a) my immediate colleague is doing one large project for the foreseeable future, and (b) I cannot expect to get meaningful time from my product manager at the moment.